-We expect students to develop scientific and clinical competencies.
+We expect students to develop research and clinical competencies.
 Beyond these specific expectations we also encourage students to use their experience to examine and challenge common clinical and theoretical assertions, and particularly to view their clinical experience as an important source of hypotheses for empirical work.
 This is congruent with our educational philosophy of preparing students to contribute to the advancement of knowledge in clinical psychology.

-Scientific competencies include (a) the ability to plan and implement clinically-relevant research; (b) the ability to collect, analyze, interpret, and report research data; (c) the ability to consume and critically evaluate research reports about clinical phenomena; and (d) familiarity with the literature and ongoing discourse regarding empirically-validated assessment and treatment procedures.
+Research competencies include (a) the ability to plan and implement clinically relevant research; (b) the ability to collect, analyze, interpret, and report research data; (c) the ability to consume and critically evaluate research reports about clinical phenomena; and (d) familiarity with the literature and ongoing discourse regarding empirically-validated assessment and treatment procedures.
+These areas will be assessed at multiple timepoints in your graduate career using the Departmental Competency Assessment Tool.

 Clinical competencies include both general types of assessment and intervention skills and the ability to implement specific treatments and procedures.
-In the intervention practica, for example, categories of general competency include (a) interviewing skills; (b) establishing and maintaining productive therapeutic relationships; (c) conceptualizing cases, formulating problems, and setting goals; (d) coping with challenges and resistance from difficult clients; and (e) appreciating the impact of one's own behavior and values on the therapeutic relationship.
+In the intervention practicums, for example, categories of general competency include (a) interviewing skills; (b) establishing and maintaining productive therapeutic relationships; (c) conceptualizing cases, formulating problems, and setting goals; (d) coping with challenges and resistance from difficult clients; and (e) appreciating the impact of one's own behavior and values on the therapeutic relationship.
 Expectations for professional behavior include: Responsiveness to supervision; professional demeanor (e.g., dress, courtesy to clients and colleagues); organized work habits (e.g., effective use of time, report writing and progress notes, reliability, follow through); relationships with co-workers and contribution to clinical team; cultural sensitivity (e.g., ability to work with different ethnic groups, sex-role sensitivity); and ethical awareness and conduct.
+These areas will be assessed at multiple timepoints in your graduate career using the Clinical Competency Assessment Tool that is a part of the Departmental Competency Assessment Tool.